sbhbenjamin/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for Harmonia.

-4. Double-click the file to start the app.
+4. For **Windows** user: double-click the file to start the app.
+For **Mac/Linux** user: open the terminal, navigate to the directory where harmonia.jar is located, then run `java -jar harmonia.jar` in the terminal.
 The [GUI](#54-gui) similar to *Figure 1.5* should appear in a few seconds.

 5. Type the command in the command box and press <kbd>↵Enter</kbd> to execute it.<br>
 Here are a few example commands you can try: